 - IDrive Personal - $6.22 a month, 5TB per month on 1-year contract, save 25%, only $74.62

 Hailing from Switzerland, pCloud offers no limit in terms of file size, making it ideal for storing large media files, although there are some limits when it comes to bandwidth.
+You can also send files up to 5GB for free with pCloud Transfer.
 The service covers all desktop and mobile platforms, with a web-based login also available.
 You have of the option of forking out additional money, on a monthly/annual/lifetime basis, for pCloud Crypto feature to encrypt individual files.

 It’s worth noting that the pricing plans include a couple of lifetime subscriptions, a fairly unusual sight with cloud services.
 Each plan comes with unlimited remote upload traffic and

 30 days trash history, the difference being the amount of storage and download link traffic: 500 GB each for Premium package and 2TB each for the Premium Plus package.

 - Lifetime Premium - $175 one time payment, 500GB storage

 - Lifetime Premium Plus - $350 one time payment, 2TB storage